 Course Advisories: SCC minimum English and math standards.
 Covers the fundamental techniques of softball, terminology, rules, and history.
-Practice, skills drills, and class competitions are provided to enhance skill development and game strategy.
+Practice, skill drills, and class competitions are provided to enhance skill development and game strategy.
 Skills exams and a written final exam serve to evaluate student achievement.
 Students must provide their own glove.
 Repeatable 3 times.
-Two or three hours activity.
+One-half hour lecture, one and one-half or two and one-half hours activity.